preaudc/tech-articles/SparkGoodPractices.md

 Let's have a look at the Spark UI for more understanding on what's going on.
 - the DAG for the union of Datasets is huge (the image below display only a small part of the DAG):
 <div><img src="images/Spark_DAG_big_union_1.png"/></div>
-- analyzing this complex DAG takes time: there is a big pause at the start of the application - CHP:
+- analyzing this complex DAG takes time: there is a big pause at the start of the application:
 <div><img src="images/Spark_DAG_big_union_2.png"/></div>

 Now load all parquet files at once into a single Dataset: